DependencyWatcher/dependencies/README.md

 manifests
 =========

-This project contains dependency manifests in JSON format defined by the [schema](https://github.com/DependencyWatcher/manifests/blob/master/dependency.json) file.
+This project contains dependency manifests.
+Manifests contain the rules for retrieving latest information about dependency.

 ### What can be a dependency? ###